dmbarbour/wikilon/docs/ApplicationModel.md

         :foo-99 foo-98 command99
         :foo-hd foo-99

 Essentially, we represent a stream of commands manipulating a state.
+We could render the state after each command, like a REPL or notebook application.
 The explicit representation simplifies historical views, forking, undo, and similar.
 In general, keeping the entire history of commands may cost too much in some cases, so we may need to occasionally checkpoint the state.
 But for many use cases, the number of commands won't be too large and checkpoints may be managed explicitly.

+*Aside:* This could also be viewed as a specialized 1D spreadsheet.

 ## Publish Subscribe